-The Manager is accountable to the Vice-President, Student Experience and reports regularly to, and receives guidance from, Fleming's Indigenous Education Council.
+The Manager is accountable to the Indigenous Knowledge Leader and reports regularly to, and receives guidance from, Fleming's Indigenous Education Council.
 The Manager oversees all aspects of Indigenous Services, which focus on every stage of the Indigenous student life cycle: 1) Outreach and Recruitment 2) Transitions 3) Retention and Cultural Support 4) Transition and Completion.
 They leverage resources and programs within the broader Student Services Division to support Indigenous strategies and programs.
-They will be a consultant to other College departments on the unique needs of First Nation, Inuit and Métis students, providing cultural expertise and leadership on college-wide Indigenous initiatives.
+They will be a consultant to other College departments on the unique needs of First Nation, Inuit and Métis students, providing cultural expertise and leadership on Indigenous Student initiatives.